13588112254/littlefs/DESIGN.md

 Because our file size is limited the word width we use to store sizes, we can also solve for the maximum number of pointers we would ever need to store in a block.
 If we set the overhead of pointers equal to the block size, we get the following equation.
-Note that both a smaller block size (![B][B]) and larger word width (![w][w]) result in more storage overhead.
+Note that both a smaller block size (![B][bigB]) and larger word width (![w][w]) result in more storage overhead.

 ![B = (w/8)ceil(log2(2^w / (B-2w/8)))][ctz-formula2]

-Solving the equation for ![B][B] gives us the minimum block size for some common word widths:
+Solving the equation for ![B][bigB] gives us the minimum block size for some common word widths:

-- 32-bit CTZ skip-list => minimum block size of 104 bytes
+1. 32-bit CTZ skip-list => minimum block size of 104 bytes
-- 64-bit CTZ skip-list => minimum block size of 448 bytes
+2. 64-bit CTZ skip-list => minimum block size of 448 bytes

 littlefs uses a 32-bit word width, so our blocks can only overflow with pointers if they are smaller than 104 bytes.
 This is an easy requirement, as